botify-labs/fnv-c/README.md

 ## Non features

-- other hash algorithms (this library is about a specific algorithm)
+- other hash algorithms (this library is only about FNV algorithm)

 ## How to install/use it?